If you’ve ever washed clothing or cleaned a bathroom you have definitely seen this list. Here are some descriptions to help you:

 It’s specifically the ingredients for chlorine bleach which is what we’ll be discussing today.
 Yes, all those ingredients combined look intimidating and make bleach a scary prospect for most people.
 We want to help take away that fear of bleach.
 We also want to show you that, WITH PROPER USAGE, bleach is an excellent tool for getting your linen clean and sanitized!

 Those words “proper usage” are the key to this whole process.
 And while bleach isn’t considered toxic or corrosive.
 If it is mixed with drain cleaners, ammonia or other acids it then produces chlorine gas.
 The chlorine gas is what irritates mucous membranes and causes problems.
 This inadvertent mixing is why it is very important to ensure that your employees know how and when to use bleach.
 Also be sure your business has the proper Safety Data Sheets (SDS) displayed!

-Know Before You Do
+Know Your Fabric Before You Bleach

 To start – know what fabric you are cleaning.
 It should NEVER be used on wool, silk, mohair, leather, nylon, and non-fast colors.

 Next, did you know that the warmer your water is – the more the fabric fibers are fluffed and separated?
 Using the warmest water possible for the fabric will allow this chemical to work more effectively.